 For the purpose of the Articles of Association, a “Subsidiary” shall mean a legal entity in which the Company owns more than 50% of the shares.

-For the purpose of the Articles of Association, an “Associated Company” shall mean a legal entity (other than an association or other grouping of legal entities) in which the Company owns 50% or less of the shares (member shares, ownership interests)
+For the purpose of the Articles of Association, an “Associated Company” shall mean a legal entity (other than an association or other grouping of legal entities) in which the Company owns 50% or less of the shares (member shares, ownership interests), and over which in accordance with the legal acts on financial statements of entities the Company may exercise influence.

 All values and/or amounts indicated in the Articles of Association are presented exclusive of a value added tax (VAT), if applicable.